 Development and/or redevelopment within the District will cause stormwater runoff and pollution.
-To manage this stormwater runoff, the City may construct, alter, rebuild or expand stormwater management infrastructure within the District.
+To manage this stormwater runoff, the City may need to construct, alter, rebuild or expand stormwater management infrastructure within the District.
 Eligible Project Costs include, but are not limited to, construction, alteration, rebuilding or expansion of: stormwater collection mains; inlets, manholes and valves; service laterals; ditches; culvert pipes; box culverts; bridges; stabilization of stream and river banks; and infiltration, filtration and detention Best Management Practices (BMP's).
 To the extent stormwater management system projects undertaken within the District provide direct benefit to land outside of the District, the City will make an allocation of costs based on such benefit.
-Those costs corresponding to the benefit allocated to land within the District, and necessitated by the implementation of the Project Plan may also require that the City construct, alter, rebuild or expand stormwater management infrastructure located outside of the District.
-That portion of the costs of stormwater management system projects undertaken outside the District which are necessitated by the implementation of the Project Plan are eligible Project Costs.
+Those costs corresponding to the benefit allocated to land within the District, and necessitated by the implementation of the Project Plan, are eligible Project Costs.
+Implementation of the Project Plan may also require that the City construct, alter, rebuild or expand stormwater management infrastructure located outside of the District.
+That portion of the costs of stormwater management system projects undertaken outside the District which is necessitated by the implementation of the Project Plan is an eligible Project Cost.